-- team.
-In normal circumstances this will be the team who prepared the initial Screening Application. - The farm plan and associated documents will be based on the format and guidelines given in Appendix 1. - The planner(s) must ensure that the plan meets the requirements of the NPWS and is viable for the land concerned.
-This will require the active input of the applicant. - The applicant and the planning team will be paid by NPWS in accordance with the system described in Appendix 3 Payments after the plan is approved. - Applicants should note that continued participation in the scheme requires annual Compliance Certification by an approved planner or by NPWS Agri-Ecology Unit see Protocol 4 Applications for 2nd and Subsequent Payments. - Non-compliance will result in reduced payments see Protocol 5 Non-compliance (participants). - Derogations will only be granted in exceptional circumstances.
+- The planner(s) will be paid by NPWS in accordance with the system described in Appendix 3 Payments after the plan is approved. - Applicants should note that continued participation in the Scheme requires annual Compliance Certification by a planner or by NPWS Agri-Ecology Unit - see Protocol 4 Applications for 2nd and Subsequent Payments. - Non-compliance will result in reduced payments see Protocol 5 Non-compliance (participants). - Derogations will only be granted in exceptional circumstances.
 Planners seeking derogation should apply in writing to the Wildlife Inspector Grade II in the NPWS Agri-Ecology Unit.
 Applications for a derogation will normally only be considered prior to the submission of the plan.
-If derogation is granted, the Derogation Offer Letter must be enclosed with the application to join the scheme.
+If derogation is granted, the Derogation Offer Letter must be enclosed with the application to join the Scheme.

-The plan will be assessed by NPWS and if considered adequate will be approved for payment - see Protocol 1 Plan Submission, Assessment and Approval Process.
+The plan will be assessed by NPWS and if considered adequate will be approved for action and payment - see Protocol 1 NPWS Farm Plan Scheme Applications, Evaluation and Approval.
 As part of this process up to 10% of Applications may be selected for a pre-approval audit - see Protocol 7 Plan Audits and Protocol 8 Risk Analysis in the Selection of Plans for Audit.
-Applicants are expected to co-operate in allowing access by the NPWS or their agents for the purpose of pre-approval audits.
-It is important to note that the NPWS reserve the right to refuse applications that fail to meet the requirements of the scheme.
+Applicants are expected to cooperate in allowing access by the NPWS or their agents for the purpose of pre-approval audits.
+It is important to note that the NPWS reserve the right to refuse applications that fail to meet the requirements of the Scheme.